MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 - [Azure private endpoint DNS integration](/azure/private-link/private-endpoint-dns-integration#on-premises-workloads-using-a-dns-forwarder)
 - [Create a private endpoint DNS infrastructure with Azure Private Resolver for an on-premises workload](/azure/private-link/tutorial-dns-on-premises-private-resolver)

-Solutions described extend an on-premises network that already has a DNS solution in place to resolve resources in `Azure.Microsoft` architecture.
+The described solutions extend an on-premises network that already has a DNS solution in place to resolve resources in `Azure.Microsoft` architecture.

 ### Private Link and DNS integration in hub-and-spoke network architectures